cappysan/asustor-certbot/README.md

 The APK application is not available as an Asustor App Central application as Asustor does not accept duplicates nor applications without a UI.

 ### Usage

 A brief usage guide can be found below.
 A more complete step-by-step guide is available on [https://blog.cappysan.dev](https://blog.cappysan.dev) in the Asustor section.

-### Application Installation <a name="installation"></a>
+### Installing

 - Download the APK file from Cappysan's Asustor website ([https://asustor.cappysan.dev/2025/12/03/certbot](https://asustor.cappysan.dev/2025/12/03/certbot)
 - Install the package
 - A share folder named "Configuration" will be created.
 Configure it to only enable admins in read-write mode.
 Deny anonymous and user access.
 - Ensure you can modify files in the "Configuration/cerbot" with either SSH, a mount point, or the Asustor File Explorer.

+### Configuration

+Files within the `Configuration` shared folder can be modified via SSH or by exporting the shared folder through NFS, SMB, FTP, ...

 - In the "cerbot" folder, edit "domains.conf" with the domains to get a cert for. eg: "\*.example.com"
 - In the "cerbot" folder, edit "provider.conf" with the name of DNS validator you will use.
+You can use any other value as long as you create a cmdline for that provider.
 - In the "cerbot" folder, edit "credentials.conf" or "<provider>.conf"with credentials you will use.
-- An optional "<provider>.cmdline.conf" file can be created to override the DNS specific certbot command line.
+- An optional "cmdline.conf" file can be created to override the DNS specific certbot command line.
 - De-activate and re-activate the application to generate the certificates;
 - Verify in the builtin syslog viewer on the NAS interface that certificate generation was a success, or not.
 - Download the "certificates.zip" from the certbot configuration folder,